LimeChain/Fruzhin/docs/development/package/config.md

 - **Role and Chain Information**: Stores and provides access to the node's role and the blockchain network it is part of, aiding in contextual operations and decision-making.
 - **Database and Identity Information**: Maintains the path to the database and the node's identity within the network, crucial for data storage and peer interactions.
 - **Versioning and Host Details**: Keeps track of the node's version and host information, supporting compatibility and operational insights.

-### Usage:

-`SystemInfo` is typically utilized to log system information at node startup, offering a comprehensive overview of the node's configuration and state.
-This aids in debugging, monitoring, and ensuring the node is operating as expected within its environment.